maxmurdoch/flock/src/pages/products/hobbyist.md

 showCoverNote: false
 doINeedInsurance:
   bigText: >-
-    Whilst it's not against the law in the UK to fly without insurance, flying a metal robot with spinning propellers comes with its risks.
-So paying a little now may save you a lot in the long run.
+    Whilst it's not against the law in the UK to fly without insurance, a flying metal robot with spinning propellers has the potential to cause some serious damage.

-    Flock's public liability insurance can cost the price of your morning coffee; giving you peace of mind the second you take off.
+    Flock's Public Liability insurance starts from just £3, and gives you peace of mind the second you take off.
   smallText: ''
   title: |-
     I fly my drone for fun,